Thermally modified wood

+All processes degrade strength and toughness of the treated lumber to some degree.

 Modification processes

+In 1946 the US Forest Service conducted partially successful experiments by submersing wood in a liquid metal alloy (zinc, lead and cadmium) to produce a heat stabilized product (proposed to be named staybwood) and concluded:

-The first technological approach of thermal modification processes of wood is the paper of Burmester.
+A process of thermal modification of pressurized wood with a medium moisture content was described in a paper by Burmester in 1973.

-There are five different thermal modification processes: Thermowood (or Premium wood) in Finland, Retification process (Retiwood, New Option Wood) and Les Bois Perdure in France, Plato process in Netherlands, Oil-heat treatment in Germany (OHT-Process), Westwood Process and the AlphaInterloc processes are proprietary process technologies in USA.
+Today there are five different thermal modification processes.
+Finland produced Thermowood also known as Premium wood.
+France uses the Les Bois Perdure Retification process, the Netherlands uses the Plato process while Germany uses Oil-heat treatment.
+Westwood Process and the AlphaInterloc processes are proprietary process technologies in the USA.

 Description of the process

 Three of the processes are performed in one step, using oil (oil-heat treatment), nitrogen (Reti wood) and steam (Le-Bois Perdure).
 The Thermo wood process consists of drying, heat treatment and finally cooling/conditioning, and takes up to 72 hours.
 The Plato process consists of hydrothermolysis, dry curing and conditioning, and can take up to 7 days.
 The required time depends on wood species, width and initial moisture content.

 Westwood Process

 Westwood is the most advanced modern thermo-modification process, patented in 2004.
 The process has initially developed for treatment hardwoods, which are more complicated compared to softwoods due to thermo-chemical reactions appeared in hardwoods during thermo-treatment.
 The fully automated Westwood control system allows to manage thermo-treatment of any hardwoods and softwood species.